datarefuge/workflow/bagging.md

 - To ensure that the bag was uploaded successfully, go to the URL and download the bag back to your laptop.
 - Unzip it, open it and spot check to make sure that the bag looks well formed and the files seem valid.

-- In the Archivers app, make sure to fill out as much information as possible to document your work and click `Save`
+- In the Archivers app, make sure to fill out as much information as possible to document your work.
 - Check the Bag checkbox (on the right-hand side) to mark that step as completed.
+- Click `Save`.
 - Click `Check in URL`, to release it and allow someone else to work on the next step.